 Awarding Academic Credit for Military Training and Experience

 If you are a student and a veteran, or a member of the armed forces or the selected reserves, you may be granted academic credit for Military Occupational Specialties (MOS), Rating, or Air Force Specialty Codes (AFSC), or Space Force Specialty Codes (SPSC) held in the armed services, in accordance with University policy.
-Students interested in receiving credit for their educational experience should use designated military sites to submit any applicable SMART, AARTS, Coast Guard Institute, or the Community College of the Air Force transcripts to:
+Students interested in receiving credit for their educational experience in the military should send their Joint Services Transport (JST) or Community College of the Air Force (CCAF) transcripts to:

 Undergraduate Admissions Office